Micrococcus: Taxonomy

+In addition, GTDB (revision 214) indicates that Micrococcus terreus likely belongs in Citricoccus.

 Environmental

 Micrococci have been isolated from human skin, animal and dairy products, and beer.
 They are found in many other places in the environment, including water, dust, and soil.
 M. luteus on human skin transforms compounds in sweat into compounds with an unpleasant odor.
 Micrococci can grow well in environments with little water or high salt concentrations, including sportswear made with synthetic fabrics.
 Most are mesophiles; some, like Micrococcus antarcticus (found in Antarctica) are psychrophiles.

 Though not a spore former, Micrococcus cells can survive for an extended period of time, both at refrigeration temperatures, and in nutrient-poor conditions such as sealed in amber.

 Pathogenesis

 Micrococcus is generally thought to be a saprotrophic or commensal organism, though it can be an opportunistic pathogen, particularly in hosts with compromised immune systems, such as HIV patients.
-It can be difficult to identify Micrococcus as the cause of an infection, since the organism is a normally present in skin microflora, and the genus is seldom linked to disease.
+It can be difficult to identify Micrococcus as the cause of an infection, since the organism is normally present in skin microflora, and the genus is seldom linked to disease.
 In rare cases, death of immunocompromised patients has occurred from pulmonary infections caused by Micrococcus.
 Micrococci may be involved in other infections, including recurrent bacteremia, septic shock, septic arthritis, endocarditis, meningitis, and cavitating pneumonia (immunosuppressed patients).